May 13th, the Nigerien Women’s Day

 Tarbiya Tatali has taken part in the celebration of May 13th since 2005.

-• in 2011’Nigerien Women play their part in public life”
+- in 2011’Nigerien Women played their part in public life”

 The Tarbiyya Tatali Magazine